-meeting date: 20 NOVEMBER 2012 title: OVERALL CAPITAL MONITORING 2012/13 submitted by: DIRECTOR OF RESOURCES principal author: NEIL SANDIFORD
+RIBBLE VALLEY BOROUGH COUNCIL LERPORT TO POLICY AND FINANCE COMMITTEE title: OVERALL CAPITAL MONITORING 2012/13 principal author: NEIL SANDIFORD

-- 1.1 To provide members with information relating to the progress of the approved capital programme for the period April to October 2012. - 1.2 Relevance to the Council's ambitions and priorities: - Community Objectives none identified - Corporate Priorities to continue to be a well-managed Council, providing efficient services based on identified customer need. - Other considerations none identified
+- 1.1 To provide members with information relating to the progress of the approved capital programme for the period April to October 2012. - 1.2 Relevance to the Council's ambitions and priorities: - · Community Objectives none identified - Corporate Priorities to continue to be a well-managed Council, providing efficient services based on identified customer need. - Other considerations none identified